Heather Armstrong: "Dooced"

-Pete Ashdown, a tech entrepreneur and two-time Democratic candidate for the U.S. Senate seats from Utah, has become Armstrong's boyfriend and now lives with her and her children.
-He, too, is a former Mormon.

 Books

-In late 2005, Armstrong entered into negotiations with Kensington Books to produce two books, one of which was to be a memoir of early parenthood.
+In late 2005, Armstrong entered into negotiations with Kensington Books to publish two books, one of which was to be a memoir of early parenthood.
 The negotiations broke down in May 2006, and Kensington sued to force Armstrong to fulfill the terms of the unsigned contract.
-In October 2006 both parties agreed to a settlement which allowed Armstrong to seek another publisher.
+In October 2006 both parties agreed to a settlement that allowed Armstrong to seek another publisher.

-Kensington Books released a book of essays, Things I Learned About My Dad: In Therapy, on April 29, 2008, edited by Heather B. Armstrong.
+Kensington Books published a book of essays, Things I Learned About My Dad: In Therapy, on April 29, 2008, edited by Heather B. Armstrong.

-Her second book, It Sucked and Then I Cried: How I Had a Baby, a Breakdown, and a Much Needed Margarita was released on March 24, 2009, and published by Simon Spotlight Entertainment.
+Her second book, It Sucked and Then I Cried: How I Had a Baby, a Breakdown, and a Much Needed Margarita, was published on March 24, 2009, by Simon Spotlight Entertainment.
 It reached #16 on The New York Times Bestseller List for April 12, 2009.

-The Valedictorian of Being Dead was released in 2019.
+The Valedictorian of Being Dead was published in 2019.

 Other ventures

-Armstrong was a music columnist and consultant for the Alpha Mom media network.
+Armstrong was a music columnist and consultant for Alpha Mom.
 She and her ex-husband ran Armstrong Media, LLC, a web design, advertising and content-generation business.
-As of 2015, Jon Armstrong runs it without her.
+As of 2015, Jon Armstrong was running it without her.
 She also was a panelist for the online video series Momversation.

-In late 2009, Armstrong announced a partnership with the television network HGTV in which she would "work with HGTV’s online and on-air production teams to create innovative convergence programming for the network."
-While the bulk of her partnership activities began in the spring of 2010, Armstrong began contributing weekly content to the network's Design Happens blog in February 2010.
+In late 2009, Armstrong announced a partnership with the television network HGTV in which she would "work with HGTV's online and on-air production teams to create innovative convergence programming for the network."
+While the bulk of her partnership activities began in early 2010, Armstrong began contributing weekly content to the network's Design Happens blog in February 2010.
 Her last post on Design Happens was in September 2010.

+Personal life

+Marriage, divorce, hiatus, and depression

+Through a mutual friend Heather met Jon Armstrong, another former Mormon web developer from Utah.
+They married and returned to their home state to start a family.
+In 2004, after the couple's first daughter was born, Armstrong began devoting much of her blog to parenting, becoming one of the first, as well as most popular, mommybloggers.
+Their second daughter was born in 2009.